AndroidCrypto/Android_HCE_Beginner_App/README.md

 I'm receiving a lot of questions like *"why does my HCE implementation does not work and is not recognized by another device ?"*.
 In most of the cases the reason for the failure is that both devices use a different **Application Identifier" ("**AID**").
 In the end, that means they speak "different languages" and don't understand each other.

+From Wikipedia: *An application identifier (AID) is used to address an application in the card or Host Card Emulation (HCE) if delivered without a card.
+An AID consists of a registered application provider identifier (RID) of five bytes, which is issued by the ISO/IEC 7816-5 registration authority.
+This is followed by a proprietary application identifier extension (PIX), which enables the application provider to differentiate among the different applications offered.
+The AID is printed on all EMV cardholder receipts.
+Card issuers can alter the application name from the name of the card network.*

+**Registered Application Identifier**: You cannot choose an Application identifier (AID) on your own because then you may get trouble when working with established reader infrastructure.
+There are three groups of AIDs:
+- Category "A": That are international registered AIDs, mainly for Payment Provider like Mastercard or Visa Card.
+Please don't choose an AID from this category !
+- Category "D": That are national registered AIDs, e.g. for Payment Provider like local bank cards or for accessing NFC tags.
+Please don't choose an AID from this category !
+- Category "F": That are proprietary (non registered) AIDs, e.g. for this application.

+Please find a very extensive list of existing AID's for payment cards here: https://www.eftlab.com/knowledge-base/complete-list-of-application-identifiers-aid

+Please do not use AIDs with a length less than 5 as they won't get routed on Android devices properly.
+The maximum length of an AID is 16 bytes (see https://stackoverflow.com/a/27620724/8166854 for more details).

 ### Run a HCE services in the background